full title

 Smalldale - Cresswellpart Lane

-Smalldale is a natural dry valley linking the high ground with the valley floor.
+Smalldale is a natural valley linking the high ground with the valley floor.
 Very much the logical route down and a free bonus for the Roman road builders.
 A few minor zig-zags at the beginning (top) and at the bottom where the road becomes Gore Lane/Stretfield Road.

 Image: Google